Last updated: Aug-21-2023

-In the Cloudinary Console Settings, access the Users page and configure the SAML login fields as follows:
+In the Cloudinary Console Settings, access the Account Security page and configure the SAML Login fields as follows:

-- To set a URL: Select URL as the Metadata retrieval method and add the URL to the SAML metadata URL box.
+- To set a URL: Select URL as the Metadata retrieval method and add the URL into the field below.

-- To use metadata: Select Inline as the Metadata retrieval method and then copy/paste the metadata XML into the SAML metadata field.
+- To use metadata: Select Inline as the Metadata retrieval method and then copy/paste the metadata XML into the field below.

 Decide whether to Enforce SAML login by selecting Enabled.
 Make sure to first test the SSO works before changing this setting.
 When enabled, all users must log in to Cloudinary using SAML authentication.
 Only the Master admin can log in directly using the Cloudinary login screen.